ajLapid718/YahooFantasyBasketballScript/README.md

 I vividly remember how overwhelmingly lost I was when I wanted to run a program from GitHub on my personal computer...this time last year (the current date: October 2017).
 In light of that, I will make my best attempt to cover those bases in a way where I make little to no assumptions about what you may or may not know.
 In other words, I will make an effort to be as detailed and verbose as possible.

-**The ideal scenario**: You successfully set up the necessary components for your personal computer and can interact with your Yahoo Fantasy Basketball roster in real-time.
+**The Ideal Outcome**: You successfully set up the necessary components for your personal computer and can interact with your Yahoo Fantasy Basketball roster in real-time.
 Hopefully this also succeeds in giving you ideas to explore programming and/or automate other things on your web browser or in general!
 Let's get to it.

+## Introduction

+I love sports and I'm an especially huge fan of basketball.
+For the 2015-2016 NBA season, my family-friends and I decided to participate in Fantasy Basketball via Yahoo.
+I was also thrown into a second league with my friends from college.
+After getting a full experience of fantasy basketball, I took the 2016-2017 season off.
+Recently, my good friends wanted to do fantasy basketball for the 2017-2018 season.

+This is my first time participating in Yahoo Fantasy basketball with somewhat of a budding background in coding.
+I started to see things differently and I also started to explore certain things with the Google Chrome Inspector Tools.
+I noticed details about how the page was loading...things of that nature...that I could previously describe on a higher-level, but now I have a clearer idea of what is going on behind the curtain.

+Combining my curiosity with my friend who guided me through the concept of automation, the idea of these three automation scripts were incepted.
+The grind to build them began, but it was more fun and less frustrating because I got really into it.

+***How Things Look Like On My End***: Because my computer environment is all set already, all I have to do is open my command line, navigate to the proper directory, type in `ruby 'Start_Active_Players.rb'` or `ruby 'Bench_All_Players'`, and send the enter keystroke to it.

+***In Other Words***: I downloaded the necessary files, have the necessary programs, open the command prompt, journey through the folders via the command prompt, type in what I type in, and press the enter button.
+I will try to explain things with simplicity in mind.

 ## Step By Step Functionality